Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Sleep - Mind Benefits

-• Stress/Anxiety - Phase 3, the deepest sleep helps us reduce stress & anxiety in the vital areas of our brain, and lift our mood.
+• Stress/Anxiety - Phase 3, the deepest sleep helps us reduce stress & anxiety in the vital areas of our brain, and lifts our mood.

-• Brain Functions - Research shows that good sleep helps us with learning and we're more creative.
+• Brain Functions - Research shows that good quality sleep helps us learn and be more creative.

 • We're able to make better decisions, and our mind remains sharp & focused.